markusbuchholz/urosa_underwater_autonomy/README.md

 The following repository contains the official implementation of **UROSA (Underwater Robot Self-Organizing Autonomy)**, a framework for building truly autonomous robots using a distributed network of AI agents in ROS 2. <br>
+Visit the official [web page](https://markusbuchholz.github.io/urosa.html) to check details.

 ## Introduction

 Traditional robotic systems are powerful in controlled settings but often struggle in complex, unpredictable environments like the underwater world.
-Their reliance on pre-programmed, rule-based algorithms limits their ability to adapt to novel situations, requiring constant human oversight and reprogramming.
+Their reliance on pre-programmed, rule-based algorithms limits their ability to adapt to novel situations, requiring constant human oversight and reprogramming. <br>

-## UROSA Presentation

-Visit official [web page](https://markusbuchholz.github.io/urosa.html) to check details.

 ## Architecture Overview